 Initial appointments are scheduled with one of the nurse practitioners in the Gastroenterology Department where a comprehensive history and physical are completed, medical testing may be considered and treatment is initiated.
 Patients may be referred to other specialists in Psychiatry, Nutrition, Hearing and Speech, and Occupational Therapy.
 Appointments for an initial Feeding Assessment can be made at our main hospital by calling the Gastroenterology scheduling line at 202-476-3032.

-Food allergies can range from inconvenient to life threatening.
-In this joint clinic, families meet with a team consisting of an allergist, gastrointestinal physician, and dietitian.
-Together, we tailor a plan to help your child manage the food allergy.
+In our clinic, families will meet with a team consisting of an allergist, gastroenterologist, and nutritionist.
+Together, we tailor a plan to help your child face EoE.

 GI Services We Provide: Inpatient and Outpatient Care